jersou/mouse-actions/README.md

 ### Medium

-* POC : config editor server with deno fresh
+* POC : config editor server with deno fresh, (+draw shape from fontend)
 * create ~/.config if it doesn't exist
 * fix exec cmd
   error `Err(Os { code: 2, kind: NotFound, message: "No such file or directory" })`